clux/facemaulers/npcs/andariel.md

-## Nekohime
+# Nekohime
-Houses Sphinx Andariel/Dessirris.
+Houses Sphinx Andariel.
 Similar to androsphinx from whiteplume but has chronomancy at will.
 Sphinx is feminine, but extremely muscular, short hair.
 Androgynous vibe to it.
 She lives on [[grundsgryn]].

 - Met party in [[36-grundsgryn]] and [[37-day-of-the-androsphinx]].